allrounder27/Websec_Assignment/README.md

 ### Solution -

-So we are able to login without giving any id or password.
+We are able to login without giving any id or password.
 So it seems to check the password only for admins.
-Therefore we need to check the cookies (I used EditThisCookie chrome extension) in which we see that admin is set to false, so just change it to true.
+Therefore we need to check the cookies (I used EditThisCookie chrome extension) in which we see that admin is set to false, just change it to true.

 ### Flag -